nicchongwb/sad-language/README.md

-# little-cp
+# A SAD language

-My little cp
+This is a SAD language for sad programmers.

-Just4fun&Learning
+# Goals

-a SAD programming language, based on a true sad story
+Enable sad programmers to write SAD language and sadly compile.